-Each dot in the chart below was a member of the House of Representatives in 1988.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Bonker is shown as a purple triangle. (analysis methodology)
+Bonker is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot was a member of the House of Representatives in 1988 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

 Bonker sponsored bills primarily in these issue areas:

 Foreign Trade and International Finance (27%) Government Operations and Politics (19%) International Affairs (14%) Economics and Public Finance (13%) Health (7%) Social Welfare (7%) Environmental Protection (6%) Armed Forces and National Security (6%)

 Recently Introduced Bills

 - H.R.
 5562 (100th): Acid Deposition Control Act of 1988

 - H.R.
 5263 (100th): Overseas Private Investment Corporation Amendments Act of 1988

 - H.R.
 5236 (100th): Helping Expand Access to Long-Term Health Care Act of 1988

 - H.R.
 5178 (100th): Closed-Captioned Television Services for the Hearing-Impaired Act of 1988